-Practical tips and advice for creating and maintaining healthy relationships with those you live with.
+Practical tips and advice for creating and maintaining healthy relationships with your housemates or flatmates.

-If you are staying in private rented accommodation and require support and advice, please email the Welfare and Wellbeing Team.
+If you are staying in private rented accommodation, please contact the Wellbeing and Welfare team.

-If you are staying in University accommodation and require support and advice, please email the Accommodation Team.
+If you are staying in York St John University accommodation, please contact the Accommodation team.

-Whether your housemate is your best bud or a complete stranger, it is paramount you discuss one another’s expectations for a continued happy house.
+Whether your housemate is your best friend or a complete stranger, it is important to discuss one another’s expectations for a happy house.

-Each person should say what behaviour is non-negotiable for them e.g. touching food / eating their food in the fridge / using their own pans etc. Everyone will have their own deal breakers, but compromise is also important.
+Each housemate should say what behaviour is non-negotiable for them, for example, touching food or using their own pans.
+Everyone will have their own deal breakers, but compromise is also important.

-Try your best to live up to the expectations that you have set with your housemates.
-Remember, on occasions one may have to bend the rules slightly but be upfront about this in advance so that people are aware.
+Try your best to live up to the expectations that you have set.
+Sometimes you may have to bend the rules slightly, but be upfront about this in advance so that people are aware.

 Communication is key!
 If something is bothering you, talk about it and don't let things build up.
-If you need to talk to your housemates about this, suggest a beer, cook dinner together or grab a pizza!

 Spread responsibility evenly

-Have a job list for the house for example bins, buying the shared essentials, cleaning bathrooms / sitting room / kitchen, hovering, washing floors.
-Given the fact that people’s timetables change quite frequently depending on your course, it is a good idea to have a weekly job list rather than a daily or monthly one!
-Try and get everyone to stick to it as much as possible.
+Have a list of jobs around the house.
+For example, taking out bins and cleaning.
+People's timetables change quite frequently depending on their course, so it is a good idea to have a weekly job list rather than a daily or monthly one.
+Try to get everyone to stick to it as much as possible.

-It is advisable to have each housemate's name on every utility bill.
+It's a good idea to have every housemate's name on utility bills.
 You might decide to set up one bank account where all housemates transfer money for bills each month.
 It also might be a good idea to put in a little extra each month as a buffer which may cover fluctuating bills.
-Once all bills have been cleared at the end of the tenancy, you can split what is left or have a night out!
+Once all bills have been cleared at the end of the tenancy, you can split what is left.

-Set a reminder on your phone five days before the bill / rent payment is due so you are sure you can cover it.
+Set a reminder on your phone 5 days before bills and rent payments are due so you are sure you can cover it.

 Display bills in an agreed communal space so that all housemates can see evidence that the amount being charged is correct.

-It is ultimately, up to them to find this replacement unless other housemates are happy to do this.
+It is ultimately up to them to find this replacement unless other housemates are happy to do so.
 Although this can feel unsettling, all housemates should try to be supportive and helpful with this person's decision.

 If you are thinking of leaving your current house, here are some tips:

 - Ask if there is a charge for getting a replacement.
-(Be aware, there is usually a charge as in general, a new tenancy agreement with the same terms will have to be drafted and signed by all housemates including the new person).
+(Be aware, there is usually a charge, as a new tenancy agreement with the same terms will have to be drafted and signed by all housemates including the new person).

 - Inform your housemates, and ask if anyone knows of anyone who would like your room.
-Try to do this face to face rather than via social media as things can get taken up the wrong way!
-Do explain to them you will continue to pay your rent until a replacement is found in order to keep worries at bay.
+Try to do this face to face rather than by social media if possible.
+Explain to them you will continue to pay your rent until a replacement is found in order to keep worries at bay.

-- Give all housemates 24 hours' notice that someone will be coming to view the house and ask if this is ok.
+- Give all housemates 24 hours' notice that someone will be coming to view the house and ask if this is okay.